 Long-term care homes provide professional care and supervision to adults in a supportive and secure environment.
-The services are available to people with complex care needs, and physical and/or mental health conditions who cannot live safely and independently at home.
-Read the Introduction to long-term care handbook.
+The services are available to people with complex care needs and physical and/or mental health conditions who cannot live safely and independently at home.

 Long-term care may also be known as extended care, residential care, nursing home care or geriatric care facility.